mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 mainworld, as well as orbital stations and the Highport, if any, will be closely associated with the mainworld.
-Commercial and scientific installations, mining colonies, military bases and similar facilities are likely to be set up on a world’s moons.
+Commercial and scientific installations, mining colonies, military bases and similar facilities are likely to be set up on a world's moons.
 It is not uncommon to mount tracking stations and missile or other weapon platforms on a moon.
 However, further out in the system, different conditions apply.
 Gas giants, if any are present, may have several moons that can